caol777/caol777.github.io/_posts/2025-12-01-KOTH Writeup.md

 ---
 ## Defending Windows
 Once I got admin, I had to plant my flag and secure the machine so other hackers couldn't steal it.
+At first, i used a simple echo command and pushed the output into the flag but, eventually an attacker stole my box so, i made a looping bash script that would: check if the file was there, put it back, and make it read only/hidden

     echo "FLAG-S3X7Q5K8M2T9R4BL" > C:\Users\Administrator\Desktop\flag.txt